hhrd-cs/hhrd-cs.github.io/week-5.md

 nav_order: 6
 ---

-# Week 5: Wrapper Classes & Methods in Java
+# Week 5: Built-In & Custom Methods in Java
 {: .no_toc }

-This week will cover how to use built-in methods from wrapper classes such as String, Integer, Boolean, Double, Char, etc. to do simple tasks.
+This week will cover how to use built-in methods from the String, Math, Integer, & Double classes to do simple tasks.
 We will also learn how to create custom methods of their own to make their code more organized.
 {: .fs-6 .fw-300 }

 <details open markdown="block">